 And then, it was over.
 I was back with ‘known strangers” in the hospital waiting room, those with whom I can readily share confidences, indignities, intimacies, and other ties that bind us in our “stages” of disease – those who are weary, frustrated, and frightened by new uncertainties.

-In fact, I have not resumed normal activity at all, but I have been a fairly decent actress.
+The truth is that I have not resumed normal activity at all, but I have been a fairly decent actress.
 Already, I have grown weary.
 I have forgotten my lines, and I am in need an understudy.
 Anybody interested?
 My life is teeming with people who do not know what to say to me about The Cancer.
 It is the subject they do not bring up.
 The elephant in the room.
 Maybe I say too much about it myself or not enough, or maybe it is too frightening and unsettling, too inconvenient to see a change in the routines and rituals that used to define me.
 All this I pondered, still and silent, within the confines of an MRI machine, imagining a very beautiful sunset and remembering from Invitation by Oriah Mountain Dreamer:

 It doesn’t interest me what you do for a living.